pszabop/cdk-vpc-export-import/README.md

 follows the similar pattern to other `fromXXX()` in the CDK.
 The object returned is a `Ec2.Vpc` that can be assigned as the network for a Lambda function, the network for an EFS file system, etc.

+1. Use of global `exports` namespace on AWS

+The stack exports functionality of CFT/CDK is used, which is a global namespace.
+The name is mangled with the stack name, the node.id of your VPC instance, and the names of the fields.
+If for some unlikely reason you get a collision or see problem please file an issue.
+It would be easy to implement options for alternative naming algorithms.

 # Testing And Development
 The development system is based on [Projen](importFromStackOutput), which while powerful and helpful, unfortunately doesn't have good documentation for a new user.